abadger/stellarmagnate/docs/events.rst

     :arg dict prices: A mapping of commodity name to its current price

+.. py:function:: market.{location}.purchased(commodity: string, quantity: int)

+    This contains information when a user successfully purchases a commodity at a specific market.

+    :arg string commodity: The name of the commodity that was bought
+    :arg int quantity: The amount of the commodity that was purchased

+.. py:function:: market.{location}.sold(commodity: string, quantity: int)

+    This contains information when a user successfully sold a commodity at a specific market.

+    :arg string commodity: The name of the commodity that was sold
+    :arg int quantity: The amount of the commodity that was sold

 .. py:function:: market.{location}.update(commodity: string, price: int)

     Emitted when the price of a commodity changes.